AaB Fodbold: Stadium

 Since 1920, Aalborg BK has played its games at Aalborg Stadion.
 The stadium was opened on 18 July 1920 with a north–south aligned playing field.
 The first spectator seats were built in 1927, and in 1937 a wooden terrace for 3,000 standing spectators was built.
 In 1960, the stadium burned down and a new east-western aligned concrete stadium was opened in 1962.
 In recent years the stadium has been enlarged and rebuilt so that it now has modern facilities and roof over all spectator stands.
 The stadium currently has a capacity of 13,997 people (8,997 seats) or 10,500 people (all seats).

 Supporters and rivalries

 Aalborg BK's official fanclub is AaB Support Club.
 Formed in 1990, it is one of the oldest fanclubs in Denmark.
 Aalborg BK's fan-culture is thriving, with both official and unofficial groups like Auxilia Ultras, AaB Tifo Kaos and Generationen offering fanatical support at all games home and away.
 All fan groups for Aalborg BK, both official and unofficial also work together under the name "Vesttribunen" (The Western-Stand), in reference to the tribune where the active fans stand.
-Some Ultras of Aalborg BK have a friendship with those of Hammarby IF and SK Brann.
+Some Ultras of Aalborg BK have a friendship with those of Hammarby IF, SK Brann and AZ Alkmaar.